Skip to main content

 }

-Redirect the customer to payment_link.
+Redirect the customer to checkout_url.

 Webhooks

 When integrating subscriptions, you’ll receive webhooks to track the subscription lifecycle.
 These webhooks help you manage subscription states and payment scenarios effectively.
+To set up your webhook endpoint, please follow our Detailed Integration Guide.

 Subscription Event Types